 Medicinal Herbs in the Kitchen

 Odds are good that you’ve got at least a few staple medicines in your kitchen, cleverly disguised as cooking spices.
 While sticking cayenne pepper up your nose might not be the first thing most of us think of when we get a bloody nose, doing exactly that can help to stem the bleeding quickly.
 If you’ve been cut, sprinkling cayenne on a cut will quickly stop the bleeding, too.
 Once the wound has stopped bleeding, you can use honey, with its natural antibiotic effects, to help keep it closed and clean if necessary.

 Cayenne is also reputed to enhance circulation, reduce blood pressure, and to greatly energize anyone but especially those with weak hearts.
-Some go so far as to recommend putting cayenne under the tongue if a heart attack or stroke is suspected, although once again, herbal emergency care is no substitute for evaluated and care provided by a trained health professional.
+Some go so far as to recommend putting cayenne under the tongue if a heart attack or stroke is suspected, although once again, herbal emergency care is no substitute for evaluation and care provided by a trained health professional.